lowcoder-org/lowcoder/deploy/docker/README.md

 ## all-in-one image

-This image contains all services needed to run Openblocks platform in one container.
+This image contains all services needed to run Lowcoder platform in one container.

 ### Building the image